tfrce/social-buttons-server/README.md

 You use the ```url``` parameter to specify the address which you want to count the total number of shares for e.g. ```url=http://1984day.com```

 If you don't specify a ```url``` then the server will try to get the referring urls total share count.
 So if you make the API call on your homepage without the ```url``` parameter, the API server will return the numbe rof shares for your homepage url.

+## CloudFront

+You don't want to be hitting the social networks API's constantly so it would be wise to throw up a cache in front such as CloudFront.

+In CloudFront just make sure you to inherit cache control directives from the server and enable query string forwarding.

+Eithr use your CloudFront url to access the API server or cname it with a custom domain of your choice.

+## Cross domain

+The server as it is has CORS enabled which means any website can call the API SERVER.
+You can easily white list if this becomes a problem.